smartscheduling/chatto-transform-open-source/README.md

   `mkdir chatto_transform/config`

-- Create a new file here called `mimic_config.py` and write your username and password as follows:
+- Create a new file here called `mimic_config.py` and add lines for connecting to the database and using local storage.
+- Set the variable `local_storage_dir` to a path to a directory on your computer where you want chatto-transform to store data.
+- Set `mimic_psql_config` to a valid [configuration uri](http://docs.sqlalchemy.org/en/rel_1_0/core/engines.html#postgresql) for SQL Alchemy
+- Mine looks like this:

   ````
-  username = 'your username'
-  password = 'your password'
+  local_storage_dir = '/Users/dan/dev/data/mimic3_local_storage'
+  mimic_psql_config = 'postgresql://dan:@localhost:5432/mimiciii?client_encoding=utf8'
   ````

   NOTE: never let your username and password get online.
 Chatto-transform will not let you commit anything inside the `config/` directory to git.
 Make sure your password doesn't show up anywhere else in the code.

 - Save it and you should be good to go.
-Before using any of the MIMIC transforms or trying to load mimic tables, remember to call `session.login()`.

 # Demo Notebook